superfly/docs/laravel/advanced-guides/using-symfony.html.md

 ## The Fly Proxy

-We need our application to be aware of the Fly Proxy, which is a routing layer (like a load balancer) that sits between your application server and the public internet.
+Symfony needs to be aware of the Fly Proxy in order to generate links correctly (among other things).
+The Fly proxy is a routing layer (similar to a load balancer) that sits between your application server and the public internet.

 The proxy terminates SSL connections, and sends "http" requests to your application.
-Tell Symfony to [trust this proxy](https://symfony.com/doc/current/deployment/proxies.html) by editing file `config/packages/framework.yaml` and adding `trusted_proxies: '127.0.0.1,REMOTE_ADDR'`.
+We need to tell Symfony to [trust this proxy](https://symfony.com/doc/current/deployment/proxies.html) by editing file `config/packages/framework.yaml` and adding `trusted_proxies: '127.0.0.1,REMOTE_ADDR'`.

 ## Detail Work

 That's basically it!
-From then on, running `fly deploy` should let you deploy the application and run your Symfony application!
+From then on, running `fly deploy` should let you deploy the application and run your Symfony application.

 If you want to see examples of running queues or connecting to a database, check out [this article](https://dejager.sh/articles/deploying-symfony-on-fly) which has details on that.